cafeina-software/LockWorkstation/README.md

 ## Features

 - Screen locking: Better than nothing!
+You can either use an internal authentication or an authentication via an actual user in the system.
+- Rice your lock screen!: You can configure your lock screen to feature a background color, a background image or a slideshow of images.
-- Logging: All logins are logged under `/boot/home/Login.txt`.
+- Logging: All logins are logged under `/boot/system/var/log/LockWorkstation.log`.

 ## Disclaimer